conviva-nsolanki/eco-android-readme/README.md

 ```

 ### 3. Set the User ID
-User ID is a unique string for identifying viewers or devices (e.g., Android UUID).
+User ID is a unique string identifier to distinguish individual viewers.
 If using [Conviva Video Sensor](https://github.com/Conviva/conviva-android-coresdk), match it with the **Viewer ID**.

 ```java
 tracker.getSubject().setUserId(userId);